The building housing the Archaeological Museum

-The antiquities are displayed on two levels, although the second level, housing the large collection of Mycenaean and Geometric-period vessels of Kos, along with many small earthen statuettes, ornaments and other funeral offerings, is still not open to the public.
+The antiquities are displayed on two levels of the Archaeological Museum, although the second level, housing the large collection of Mycenaean and Geometric-period vessels of Kos, along with many small earthen statuettes, ornaments and other funeral offerings, is still not open to the public.

 The ground floor displays mainly sculptured works that were brought to light during excavations in the city of Kos (Agora, West archaeological area, Altar of Dionysos, Roman Odeon, the Roman House etc.).